 The new computed field appears in provisional, bluish color.
 We press Save Changes to commit the changes to the table and to close the dialog.

 A new computed field called X appears in the table, reporting the X coordinate for the center of each building area.
+In the illustration above, we have also right-clicked onto the column header for the X field, chosen Style, and then we have chosen a format for the field that only shows four digits after the decimal point.

 To add a new, Y field, we repeat the above workflow used to create an X field, but we use a slightly different expression.